Language עב

 3. Changing the Number of Products on the Shop Page

-To change the number of products displayed on the shop page, you can use the following code.
-In this example, we set the maximum number of displayed products to be 9.
-If you want a different number, simply change the value:
+To change the number of products displayed on the shop page, use the following code.
+Change the return value to your desired number:

 if ( ! function_exists( 'change_woocommerce_products_per_page' ) ) {